HOME • SEARCH • EMAIL • ABOUT

 Botany

-A cycad with a stout and cylindric trunk marked with prominent scars, usually not growintg more than a meter in height.
-Leaves are numerous, crowded, spreading, 1-1.5 meters long.
-Leaflets are numerous, close, and linear; 18 cm long in the middle, 4 mm wide.
+Oliba is a cycad with a stout and cylindric trunk marked with prominent scars, in the Philippines usually not growing more than a meter in height, elsewhere reported to grow as high as 5 meters.
+Leaves are numerous, crowded, spreading, 0.5 to 1.5 meters long.
+Leaflets are very numerous, close, and linear; 18 centimeters long in the middle, 4 to 6 millimeters wide, the upper surface glabrous, the lower, hairy.
 Ovules are hairy.
+Seeds are on loosely arranged leaves around the stem.
+Seeds are large, plum-like, and pale-yellow to tan.

 Distribution